euphort-wind/euphort-wind.github.io/content/post/sweden/index.md

     image: 6kott.jpg
     caption: Swedish köttbullar
 ---
 Hej!
 I want to share an extract of my life in charming Sweden.
-I was there in the autumn/winter of 2021 and live there since spring 2023.
+I was there in the autumn/winter of 2021 and live there since the spring of 2023.
 Below are some notes on what I tasted, saw and listened to.<br>
-<b>Important:</b> I only share my own experience and recommend the things that I personally tried and liked.
+<b>Important:</b> I only share my own experience and recommend the things I personally tried and liked.
 Therefore, everything written below is extremely subjective, and also does not cover all the wonderful local attributes and places ☺️.

 <b>🗺 Places:</b> Stockholm, Gothenburg, Mölndal, Sundsvall, Timrå, Örnsköldsvik, Härnösand, Umeå, Östersund, Malmö, Kungälv, Kungsbacka, Varberg, Mölnlycke, Helsingborg, Partille, Jönköping, Linköping, Lerum, Alingsås, Hönö, Öckerö, Trollhättan, Marstrand, Skärhamn, Sollentuna, Uppsala, Sigtuna, Norrtälje. <br>